 • Fees

-Founded in 2002 in Poland, XTB is a globally regulated broker, which is listed on the Warsaw Stock Exchange (WSE:XTB) and offers over 2,300 CFD instruments and 3,600 real US shares from its flagship xStation 5 platform.
+Founded in 2002 in Poland, XTB is a globally regulated broker that is listed on the Warsaw Stock Exchange (WSE:XTB) and offers over 2,300 CFD instruments, including a variety of commodity products.
+All these can be traded on XTB’s xStation platform and its mobile version.

 Commodity Trading Features: